Opensource-Academy/docker/101_introduction_to_docker.md

 Write a dockerfile that installs python3, copy your `hello.py` into your Docker image and build and run.
 ### Alpine
-If you are up for a tougher challenge, try to do the previous exeercise using the latest `alpine` (google it!) image as base image.
+If you are up for a tougher challenge, try to do the previous exercise using the latest `alpine` (google it!) image as base image.

 ## Tips
-If you managed to go through all the steps above and the went through the Docker documentation, you now have a basic understanding of how Docker containers work.
+If you managed to go through all the steps above and went through the Docker documentation, you now have a basic understanding of how Docker containers work.

 If you lack experience with Linux or computers in general, be sure to come back to this tutorial and the Docker documentation as you learn.